 Founded in 1948, Seal Rock Garden Club is a 70 year plus community non-profit organization formed for coastal gardeners to share their knowledge of plants and to provide a social setting for individuals interested in gardening, conservation and support of community gardening projects.
 A housing barracks for conscientious objectors during World War II, the clubhouse originally located at Camp Angell, Waldport was purchased at auction for $306 and was moved to its' present site in Seal Rock in the 70's.

-Our annual Christmas Greens and Gift Sale takes place in early December.
+Each year members are involved in two major fund raising events, the Greens Sale in December and the Plant Sale and Flower Show in June.
+Our annual Christmas Greens Sale takes place in early December.
 Locally grown greens are crafted and designed into wreaths, swags, and table arrangements made by members.
 Holiday gifts, small live decorated trees and a raffle of gift items are available for purchase.
 Funds from the Greens Sale are used for maintaining the clubhouse and grounds.

 Copyright © 2018 Seal Rock Garden Club - All Rights Reserved.